leftthomas/DGCNN/README.md

 Default PyTorch Adam optimizer hyper-parameters were used without learning rate scheduling.
 The model was trained with 100 epochs and batch size of 20 on a NVIDIA GTX 1070 GPU.

-Here is tiny difference between this code and office paper. **X** is defined as a concatenated matrix of vertex labels、 vertex attributes and normalized node degrees.
+Here is tiny difference between this code and official paper. **X** is defined as a concatenated matrix of vertex labels、 vertex attributes and normalized node degrees.

 <table>